OpsMx/standard-gitops-repo/SAMPLES/values-yamls/README.md

 # This folder contains value.yaml templates that can be used as a starting point for installing ISD.
-Instructions can be found here: https://docs.google.com/document/d/1D2drat72nj58q-sBjf-HDBX_HuBuBzJQsx4O7BVhWIc/edit?usp=sharing
+Instructions can be found [here](https://docs.google.com/document/d/1D2drat72nj58q-sBjf-HDBX_HuBuBzJQsx4O7BVhWIc/edit?usp=sharing)

 **easy-values.yaml**: This is an excellent starting point.
 It installs an insecure (http) version of ISD and requires no knowledge of site-certificates or DNS.